 - Ring your local council’s companion animal office; for a list of councils go to www.olg.nsw.gov.au

 If you can’t find an owner for the cat, you can phone our office to discuss surrendering the cat.
 When we receive an unowned cat, we first try to establish whether or not they are in fact owned and just lost (we reunite dozens of lost cats with their people each year) before putting them up for adoption.

-Please note as a no kill shelter Cat Protection only has a very limited number of surrender spaces and we cannot guarantee when these spaces will become available.
+Please note, as a no kill shelter Cat Protection has a closely managed number of surrender spaces and we cannot guarantee when these spaces will become available.